SurniaUlula/wpsso-schema-json-ld/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added filter hooks to disable the new 'woocommerce_structured_data_review' and 'woocommerce_structured_data_website' filters in WooCommerce v3.7.1.
+	* Added filter hooks to disable the new 'woocommerce_structured_data_review' and 'woocommerce_structured_data_website' filters in WooCommerce v3.7.1 (Premium version).
 * **Bugfixes**
 	* None.
 * **Developer Notes**